cksource/mrgit/README.md

 ### Base branches

-When you call `mgit sync` or `mgit co`, mgit will use the following algorithm to determine the branch to which each repository should be checked out:
+When you call `mrgit sync` or `mrgit co`, mrgit will use the following algorithm to determine the branch to which each repository should be checked out:

-1. If a branch is defined in `mgit.json`, use it.
+1. If a branch is defined in `mrgit.json`, use it.
 A branch can be defined after `#` in a repository URL.
 For example: `"@cksource/foo": "cksource/foo#dev"`.
 2. If the root repository (assuming, it is a repository) is on one of the "base branches", use that branch name.
 3. Otherwise, use `master`.